-I have seen a watch marked Birch & Gaydon Land & Water with a Zenith movement in an 18 carat swing ring case manufactured by Dennison.
-The case has Birmingham Assay Office hallmarks for 1934/35, whereas the movement serial number dates its manufacture to 1938, and an inscription on the back is dated September 1939.
+A watch has been seen marked Birch & Gaydon Land & Water with a Zenith movement in an 18 carat swing ring case manufactured by Dennison.
+The case has Birmingham Assay Office hallmarks for 1934/35, whereas the Zenith movement serial number dates its manufacture to 1938, and an inscription on the back is dated September 1939.

 Back to the top of the page.